Skip to main content

 Before starting:

-• OpenSearch HTTP port (9200) must be accessible from the host running the Collector
+• The OpenSearch HTTP port (9200) must be reachable from the host running the Collector.

 What You'll Monitor